Rosemary Wighton: Career

 Following graduation, Wighton tutored in English at the University of Adelaide in 1946.
-After her marriage, between 1950 and 1958, she tutored part-time.

 Wighton married Dugald Wighton in St Peter's College Chapel on 22 May 1948.
+After her marriage, between 1950 and 1958, she tutored part-time at the university.

-In 1961, she and Max Harris became founding editors of the Australian Book Review.
+In 1961, she and Max Harris became founding editors of the Australian Book Review, while from 1963 she was joint editor of Australian Letters until its closure in 1968.
 From 1971 to 1979, Wighton lectured at the Salisbury College of Advanced Education, specialising in children's literature.

 She was appointed to the Literature Board in 1974 and chaired it from 1984 to 1988.

 In 1979 she wrote the introduction to a facsimile edition of A Mother's Offering to her Children by Charlotte Barton.
 This book is believed to be the first Australian book for children, originally published in 1841.

 From 1979 to 1984 she was adviser on women's affairs to the South Australian premier.
 In July 1983 she was appointed member of the Family Law Council by Attorney-General Gareth Evans.